mverouden/blogdown-academic/content/post/2021-01-24-r-installation-wurclient/index.md

 Be aware that all packages you have installed manually will be removed, if you continue here!
 {{% /callout%}}

-Let's assume you had previously installed `CRAN R 3.6.1 Rcmdr` from Sofware Center on your WURclient computer.
+Let's assume you had previously installed `CRAN R 3.6.1 Rcmdr` from Software Center on your WURclient computer.
 The user installed packages will reside in `C:\ProgramData\R\win-library\3.6`.
 If you try to remove the folder via File Explorer in Windows, you will discover that you have insufficient rights to do so.
 The reason is that Software Center installs software with **ADMINISTRATOR RIGHTS**, you on the other hand only have **POWER USER RIGHTS**.
 The **POWER USER** does not have full administrator privileges!

 However, there is a way to still delete the previously manually installed packages from `C:\ProgramData\R\win-library\3.6`.
 To do so you need to use either Command Prompt or Windows PowerShell with **POWER USER RIGHTS**.
 Perform the following steps: